muxcmux/besedka/README.md

 ### 🎨 Styling

 To keep things light and simple there is no CSS loaded for the commenting widget by default.
-You can add custom styles in your own site-wide stylesheet.
-Simply look at one of the existing themes for a reference to the used classes.
-Alternatively, you can include a theme stylesheet:
+Besedka includes a customisable default theme, which can be included with the following `link` tag:

 ```html
 <link href="https://your-besedka-server.com/themes/default.css" rel="stylesheet" />
 ```

+The default theme respects the color scheme user preference, but it's easy to override the colors as they are all defined using CSS properties.

 More theme contributions are welcome!